louischatriot/nedb/README.md

 d.ensureIndex({ fieldName: 'somefield', unique: true }, function (err) {
 });

-// The ensureIndex method can be called whenever you want: before or after a loadDatabase(),
-// after some data was inserted/modified/removed.
-It will fail to create the index if the
-// unique constraint is not satisfied

 // Format of the error message when the unique constraint is not met d.insert({ name: 'nedb' }, function (err) {